Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/admin/enterprise-management/updating-the-virtual-machine-and-physical-resources/upgrade-requirements.md

 ---
 title: Upgrade requirements
-intro: 'Before upgrading {% data variables.product.prodname_ghe_server %}, review these recommendations and requirements to plan your upgrade strategy.'
+intro: "Before upgrading {% data variables.product.prodname_ghe_server %}, review these recommendations and requirements to plan your upgrade strategy."
 redirect_from:
   - /enterprise/admin/installation/upgrade-requirements
   - /enterprise/admin/guides/installation/finding-the-current-github-enterprise-release/
   - /enterprise/admin/enterprise-management/upgrade-requirements
   - /admin/enterprise-management/upgrade-requirements
 versions:
-  ghes: '*'
+  ghes: "*"
 type: reference
 topics:
   - Enterprise
   - Upgrades
 ---

 {% note %}

 **Notes:**

 - To upgrade from {% data variables.product.prodname_enterprise %} 11.10.348 through {% data variables.product.current-340-version %}, you must first migrate to {% data variables.product.prodname_enterprise %} 2.1.23.
 For more information, see "[Migrating from {% data variables.product.prodname_enterprise %} 11.10.x to 2.1.23](/enterprise/{{ currentVersion }}/admin/guides/installation/migrating-from-github-enterprise-11-10-x-to-2-1-23)."
 - Upgrade packages are available at [enterprise.github.com](https://enterprise.github.com/releases) for supported versions.
 Verify the availability of the upgrade packages you will need to complete the upgrade.
 If a package is not available, contact {% data variables.contact.contact_ent_support %} for assistance.
 - If you're using {% data variables.product.prodname_ghe_server %} Clustering, see "[Upgrading a cluster](/enterprise/{{ currentVersion }}/admin/guides/clustering/upgrading-a-cluster/)" in the {% data variables.product.prodname_ghe_server %} Clustering Guide for specific instructions unique to clustering.
 - The release notes for {% data variables.product.prodname_ghe_server %} provide a comprehensive list of new features for every version of {% data variables.product.prodname_ghe_server %}.
 For more information, see the [releases page](https://enterprise.github.com/releases).

 {% endnote %}